agorischek/heckle/packages/health/README.md

 }
 ```

 Because any code running in production is potentially dangerous, Heckle _does not_ autodiscover checks the way that unit testing frameworks typically discover tests.
-Instead, once a check is ready to use, you must explicitly configure it in `checks.config.js`.
+Rather, once a check is ready to use, you must explicitly configure it in `checks.config.js`.

 The `checks.config.js` file is also the place to define the root URL and any necessary parameters (e.g. authentication keys) for the `call()` function.
 You can hardcode these as values (but don't hardcode secrets!), or you can pull them from environment variables, separate files, etc.